 Mechanical ultrasound therapy uses pulses of sound waves, which can decrease inflammation and swelling.

-Ultrasound therapy should only be conducted by a licensed professional, and they should be moving the ultrasound probe at all times to avoid burning the tissues.
-You should not receive ultrasound therapy over areas with broken skin, plastic implants, or malignant tumors or if you have a pacemaker
+The use of ultrasound for pain relief should only be conducted by a licensed professional.
+They should be moving the ultrasound probe at all times to avoid burning the tissues.
+You should not receive ultrasound therapy over areas with broken skin, plastic implants, or malignant tumors or if you have a pacemaker.
+It should be noted that the efficacy of ultrasound therapy is low.

 Acupuncture is an ancient form of physical therapy originating in China, where small needles are inserted into specific pressure points on the body.
 This treatment is believed to stimulate parts of the nervous system then and release neurotransmitters and pain-relieving chemicals to provide relief for a wide range of conditions.